| CHAPTER D31 MONEY AND CHRISTIAN FINANCES |

 how we’ll be if we are proper servants motivated by love.
 Our love and respect will bear fruit/works/usury.

-understanding how to properly serve Him, and the joy of receiving His
+knowing the Lord, understanding how to properly serve Him, and the joy of

-appreciation for who you are and what you do for Him and for the good of His
+receiving His appreciation for who you are and what you do for Him and for the

 Speech: It is OK to refer to the Lord as Jesus, and the Bible sometimes does just